Valafi/UE5-Style-Guide/README.md

 <details>
     <summary>Example</summary>

-If your project requires pickups that can be placed in a level, there should exist a base Pickup class in `Core/Pickups` that defines base behavior for a pickup.
-Specific pickups such as a Health or Ammo should exist in a folder such as `/Content/Project/Placeables/Pickups/`.
+If your project requires pickups that can be placed in a level, there should exist a base Pickup class in `Core/Pickups` that defines the base behavior for a pickup.
+Specific pickups such as Health or Ammo should exist in a folder such as `/Content/Project/Placeables/Pickups/`.
 Game designers can define and tweak pickups in this folder however they please, but they should not touch `Core/Pickups` as they may unintentionally break pickups project-wide.
 </details>

 ### Do Not Create Redundant Folders Called `Assets`, `Meshes`, `Textures`, `Materials`, and so on. <a name="content-structure--redundant-folders"></a>